wFairmanOlin/HAUCS_GUI/README.md

 pip3 install --upgrade pip
 pip3 install -r requirements.txt
 ```
+After cloning, place `fb_key.json` in the main folder.

 ## Autostart Setup
 To enable the GUI to start automatically on boot: